krook1024-uni-archive/calculus-exam-generator/README.md

-  -n N, --number N  the number of questions in the test -q, --quiet       quiet mode -- don't print anything -s, --stats       show statistics in the generated test
+  -n N, --number N  the number of questions in the test -q, --quiet       quiet mode -- don't print anything -s, --stats       show statistics in the generated test -p, --print       send the generated test to the printer
 ```